Harrow Educational Psychology Service

 Where necessary, they will discuss concerns with the educational psychologist and involve parents/carers, other professionals and the young person themselves in addressing and meeting those needs.

-If a child/young person has an Education, Health and Care plan, an educational psychologist would assess their needs and contribute psychological advice.
-They would also be involved in assessment and monitoring over time through consultation, annual reviews and planning meetings, both at an individual and systemic level.
+If a child/young person has an Education, Health and Care plan, an educational psychologist will assess their needs and provide psychological advice.
+They will also be involved in assessment and monitoring over time through consultation, annual reviews and planning meetings, both at an individual and systemic level.